uchicago-cs/cmsc23320/website/projects/project3_tips.rst

       cksum(hdr, sizeof(iphdr_t))

+* **Not initializing the checksum field to zero before computing a checksum**: To produce a correct checksum value for a header, the checksum field itself should be set to zero before you compute the checksum.

 * **Computing ICMP header sizes**: Related to the above, you cannot use ``sizeof(icmp_packet_t)``, since ``icmp_packet_t`` is a ``union`` type, and will likely yield an incorrect size.
 You should manually compute the size of your ICMP packet.

 * **Forgetting to use htons, htonl, etc.**: Remember that the values in the protocol headers have to be in *network order*, and you must use functions like htons and htonl to convert from host order to network order (and ntohs and ntohl to convert from network order to host order)

 * **... except with checksums**: The ``cksum`` function already produces a checksum in network order.
 There is no need to convert it from host order to network order.